notofonts/noto-docs/src/miniarticles/NotoSansArmenian.md

 # Noto Sans Armenian

-Noto Sans Armenian is a sanserif design intended for general use for the Armenian script.
+Noto Sans Armenian is a sanserif design for texts in the Armenian script.

-It contains 107 glyphs and 3 OpenType features, and supports 104 characters from the Unicode blocks: Armenian, Alphabetic Presentation Forms.
+Noto Sans Armenian has multiple weights and widths, contains 107 glyphs, 3 OpenType features, and supports 104 characters from 2 Unicode blocks: Armenian, Alphabetic Presentation Forms.

 ## Supported writing systems